vilijajoyce/vilijajoyce/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently building pregnancy outcomes datasets.
+- 🔭 I’m currently building pregnancy outcomes datasets (SQL, SAS).
-- 🚀 I've helped launch an NLP-enriched dashboard in support of harm reduction strategies for injection drug users.
+- 🧩 I'm integrating new NLP concepts, such as xylazine and detox, for use in new/existing dashboards (Python).
-- 🌱 I’m strengthening my Python skills to support my NLP work.
-I'm fluent in SAS and SQL.
+- 🚀 I'm helping to launch an NLP-enriched dashboard in support of harm reduction strategies for injection drug users.
 - 📫 How to reach me: [vilija@vilija.net](mailto:vilija@vilija.net)
 - 😄 Pronouns: she/her